Boroux Legacy Gravity Filter

 | base ring / washers | Silicone | No |

 A 3-gallon countertop gravity filter in the Berkey mold: pour tap water into the upper stainless chamber, gravity pulls it through activated-carbon Foundation filters into the lower stainless chamber, and you dispense from a stainless spigot.
-Because the reservoir and spigot are steel, the largest volume of filtered water in the category is held plastic-free.
+At 3 gallons it holds the most filtered water plastic-free of any pick here.
 WQA-certified to NSF/ANSI 42, 53, 401, and 372 - the 401 certification covers microplastics reduction.

 Pros